kkots/ggxrd_hitbox_overlay_2211/README.md

 ; In such cases, look for an animation start delimiter on the opponent's framebar, shown as a white ' between frames. considerKnockdownWakeupAndAirtechIdle = false

+; Specify true or false
+; After waking up, or leaving blockstun or hitstun, or airteching, usually there's some strike and/or throw invul while ; you're idle and are able to fully act.
+Framebar only advances forward when one or both players are not idle, however, ; if this invul is present, then by default the framebar will advance anyway.
+You can set this setting to false to prevent that
+; and consider being idle while having invul as still being idle. considerIdleInvulIdle = false

+; Specify true or false.
+; Normally we consider standing as being idle, which does not advance the framebar forward.
+; The framebar only advances when one of the players is "busy".
+; If this is set to true, then as soon as you tell the dummy to play a recording slot, the entirety of the playback will be considered
+; as "busy" and will advance the framebar, even if in parts of the recording the dummy is not doing anything. considerDummyPlaybackNonIdle = true

 ; Specify true or false.
 ; If true, certain types of frames in the framebar will be displayed with distinct hatches on them.
 ; Make sure the framebar is scaled wide enough and the screen resolution is large enough that you can see the hatches properly.